Fonio: Black fonio

 Black fonio, D. iburua, also known as iburu, is a similar crop grown in several countries of West Africa, particularly Nigeria, Togo, and Benin.
 Like white fonio, it is nutritious, fast-growing, and has the benefit of maturing before other grains, allowing for harvest during the "hungry season."
 However, it contains considerably more protein compared to D. exilis.

 Black fonio is mostly cultivated in rural communities and is rarely sold commercially, even in West African cities.

 Cultivation and processing

+Climate and attributes

+Fonio is cultivated in all West Africa as a staple crop.
+Guinea is the biggest producer of fonio with a production of 483,906 t and a cultivated surface area of 590,129 ha in 2021, followed by Nigeria (86,609 t) and Mali (47,664 t).